coder/code-server/README.md

 The install script will print out how to run and start using code-server.

+**We're making it easier to access your code-server instance securely from any device.
+To gain pre-release access, [join our alpha program](https://codercom.typeform.com/to/U4IKyv0W).**

 ### Manual Install

 Docs on the install script, manual installation and docker image are at [./doc/install.md](./doc/install.md).